tsonga12/tsonga12.github.io/README.md

 ![New file](Images/createNewFile.png)

-2. Name the file as index.md and paste your resume in the file.
+2. Name the file as index.md and paste the resume in the file.

 ![File name](Images/FileName.png)